ArekBialek/arekbialek.github.io/content/teaching/index.md

 ---
 #title: teaching
-summary: At the Institute of Psychology at the Jagiellonian University, I teach subjects such as
+summary: At the Institute of Psychology at the Jagiellonian University, I teach subjects such as At the Institute of Psychology at the Jagiellonian University, I teach subjects such as At the Institute of Psychology at the Jagiellonian University, I teach subjects such as At the Institute of Psychology at the Jagiellonian University, I teach subjects such as At the Institute of Psychology at the Jagiellonian University, I teach subjects such as
 #tags:
 #  - Demo
 #date: "2016-04-27T00:00:00Z"